Updated April 14, 2023

-- git config: This command is used to set the name of the author and the email address which you want your commit to address.
+- git config: It is used to set the name of the author and the email address which you want your commitment to addressing.

-- git init: This is a very basic git command which is used to start a new git repository.
-This command is generally used at the beginning.
+- git init: It is used to start a new git repository.
+This is generally used at the beginning.

 - git clone: This command is used to clone or copy a repository from a URL.
 This URL generally is a bitbucket server, a stash or any other version control and source code management repository holding service.

-- git add: The git add file is used to add a file to the staging area.
+- git add: It is used to add a file to the staging area.
 Instead of choosing a single file name, you can also choose to give all filenames with an *.

-- git commit –m: This command is used to snapshot or record a file in its version history, permanently.
+- git commit –m: It is used to snapshot or record a file in its version history permanently.

 Giving a message text at the end of the commit command helps in identifying the details about the commit code.

 - git commit –a: This commit command is used to commit any such file which has been added as a result of the git add command.
-It is also responsible to commit any other files which you have brought a change to, since then.
+It is also responsible for committing any other files to which you have brought a change to since then.

 - git diff: As the name suggests, this command is used to display all the differences between the files until the changes have not yet been staged.

-- git diff –staged: This command is used to display all the differences between staging area files and the latest version which might be present.
+- git diff –staged: It is used to display all the differences between staging area files and the latest version, which might be present.

 - git reset [file]: This command, as the name suggests, is used to unstage a file.
 Even though it unstages the file, still the contents of the file have stayed intact.

-- Git reset [commit]: This reset command is used to undo all the changes that have been incorporated as a part of a commit after a specified commit has taken place.
+- Git reset [commit]: It is used to undo all the changes that have been incorporated as a part of a commit after a specified commit has taken place.
 This helps in saving the changes locally on the computer.